MoonPoet/xaprb-src/content/blog/2014/introductions-recommendations.md

 I'll end with a story where I was in the wrong.

-While Kyle and I were fundraising I asked someone who had been very helpful to me in the past for introductions to a couple of top-tier investors.
+While I was fundraising I asked someone who had been very helpful to me in the past for introductions to a couple of top-tier investors.
 This person knows my work very well and has great stature in the industry.
 He could make a strong representation that we were interesting to investors.
 His introductions